Aquarium Water Changing Guide

 Why Fish May Die After Changing the Water…

 If you’ve ever changed the water in your aquarium and, shortly after, found one of your fish floating, you’ve likely wondered if changing their water could have killed them.
-Changing aquarium water will not kill your fish – unless the water you’re putting them in is drastically different from what they’re used to.
+Changing aquarium water will not kill your fish – unless the water you’re putting in is drastically different from what they’re used to.

 Like most living things, your fish will adapt to their environment over time.
 If you replace their current water with water that’s significantly different in temperature, chemical makeup, or salinity, then you could send your fish into shock and even kill them.